The Wonders of Morocco

 Day 7 - Overnight in Ourazazate, Riad Ouarzazate - B, D

 You may choose to wake up early to watch the sunrise over the dunes (an amazing experience) before enjoying a traditional Moroccan breakfast at the camp.
 After packing up, you’ll have the choice to return to our bus and driver via camel or SUV, where we’ll begin our journey west.
 We’ll make a stop in Boumalne Dades to see the stunning Todra Gorge, where a river has carve it from the red rocks of the landscape.
-Next we’ll stop at Kalaat M’Gouna, famous for its production of rose products.
-Known a the Rose Valley, thousands of roses are grown each year and distilled into rose water and rose oil to be used in all types of cosmetics.
 In the afternoon, we’ll arrive in Ouarzazate, known as “Moroccan Hollywood” thanks to the Atlas Film Studio and other local spots used in filming.
 After checking into our Riad we’ll settle down to dinner as a group.

-Day 8 - Overnight in Marrakech, Hivernage Hotel & Spa - B, D
+Day 8 - Overnight in Marrakech, Es Saadi Hotel - B, D

 Before we leave Ouarzazate, we’ll stop at Ait Ben-Haddou, an ancient Ksar that has been named a UNESCO World Heritage Site and located along the former trade caravan route between the Sahara Desert and Marrakech.
 Don’t be surprised if it looks somewhat familiar as it is now often used as a filming location for movies and TV shows including Lawrence of Arabia, The Jewel of the Nile, The Mummy, Kingdom of Heaven, Gladiator, Babel, The Amazing Race 10 and Game of Thrones.
 After our visit we’ll continue our journey across the Atlas Mountains via the winding Tichka Pass and its amazing views.
 We’ll arrive in Marrakech in the late afternoon, check into our hotel and enjoy dinner as a group.

-Day 9 - Overnight in Marrakech, Hivernage Hotel & Spa - B
+Day 9 - Overnight in Marrakech, Es Saadi Hotel - B, L

-Day 10 - Overnight in Marrakech, Hivernage Hotel & Spa - B, D
+Day 10 - Overnight in Marrakech, Es Saadi Hotel - B, D

-Optional: For an additional fee, you may choose to join part of the group for a day of hiking in the Atlas Mountains.
-We'll be picked up by a local hiking guide and spend the day on some the mountains trails.
+Optional: For an additional fee, you may choose to skip the Gardens and spend the day hiking in the Atlas Mountains.
+You'll be picked up by a local hiking guide and spend the day on some the mountains trails.

 Day 11 - B